 With Dropbox, you can create folders to help you organise your files.
 And you can make entire folders sync offline on desktop or mobile.
 Whether your project collaborator is working offline on a plane on the way to a conference, or the internet suddenly goes off at the office, folder access is available for all team members, including freelancers in remote positions.

 Remote working or working offline are two states of activity that can sometimes be related.
 Working offline means you’re not connected to the internet but are still able to access your files and folders.
 You can work on an offline file and any changes will sync when you’re back online.
 Working remotely means you’re away from your normal working environment; this could mean you’re offline without access to Wi-Fi or you have limited internet connection.
 Some team members may be full-time remote workers or fully remote employees that never travel to a central office.

 Yes, you can work offline with Dropbox files and folders from your mobile device.
 To make files available offline, simply turn on the “Available offline” option for individual files you’d like to work with.
 Dropbox Professional, Dropbox Business or Dropbox Enterprise customers can also make folders available offline by switching on the same option in each folder.

 The Dropbox desktop app will update and sync files automatically any time you’re connected to the internet.
 This makes sure you always have the latest version of your file across all linked devices.
 However, you can set specific files to not sync when you’re online.
 By turning on selective sync, you can choose which files will update and sync automatically whenever an internet connection is detected.

 It’s possible to work in Dropbox Paper offline using only the Paper mobile app.
-With the Paper mobile app, you can create new documents, edit existing ones, add comments and share content with others.
+With the Paper mobile app, you can create new documents, edit existing ones, add comments and easily share content with co-workers, team members and remote employees.
 When you’re offline, you can access, edit and comment on starred and recent documents or create new documents; any changes you’ve made will sync when you’re back online.